lupyuen/lupyuen.github.io/src/lcd.md

 > "It supports a simplified two wire protocol (RSB) on a push-pull bus.
 The transfer speed can be up to 20MHz and the performance will be improved much."

-(Reduced Serial Bus seems to work like I2C, but specifically for PMICs)
+(Reduced Serial Bus works like I2C, but specific to PMICs)

 Thus to control AXP803 PMIC, __pmic_write__ will talk to the PMIC over the __Reduced Serial Bus__: [pinephone_pmic.c](https://github.com/apache/nuttx/blob/master/boards/arm64/a64/pinephone/src/pinephone_pmic.c#L88-L119)